bsccf/Uni-notes/Thermofluids/24 Conservation of mass in flow/conservation of mass in flow.md

 ### Equation

-Note when applying this equation it is applied to the cross sectional area of the fluid not the pipe, because for a pipe that isn't full the
+Note when applying this equation it is applied to the cross sectional area of the fluid not the pipe, because for a pipe that isn't full these two things arn't the same!

 > ### $$ k = U_{1} A_{1} $$
 > ### $$ U_{1} A_{1} = U_{2} A_{2} $$